 This IKI Small Grants project supports around 1.000 families in eight provinces in Argentina, Bolivia, and Paraguay to strengthen their resilience and better adapt to the impacts of climate change.
 Each family participates in technical field trainings on agroforestry, water conservation and -harvesting.
 The project also develops a mobile app “Kokue” containing a climate warning system that will help farmers to share local knowledge and experiences and make informed decisions.

 The Gran Chaco is a great plain in South America with an area of more than 1.000.000 km2.
-The region is located between the Andes and the rivers of Parana and Paraguay – extending from southern Bolivia through Paraguay to Northern Argentina.
 It is the world’s largest contiguous dry forest area, home to various indigenous people and characterized by a rich biodiversity.
 Although parts of the Chaco have long been used for agricultural purposes, the region is increasingly endangered by human interventions.
 Deforestation, soil degradation and climate change are threatening the ecosystem and the livelihoods of the local population.
-Recent vulnerability studies assume, that extreme weather events such as droughts, floods and the associated soil erosion will continue to increase over the next decades.
 As a result of the effects described, livelihoods of smallholder farmers are threatened by agricultural production losses, as is the cultural heritage and biodiversity of the region.

 The project addresses 1.090 rural families (at least 5.000 individuals) in six provinces of the Gran Chaco region.
-Most of the selected project communities have only limited access to clean water, adequate nutrition, appropriate housing and education.
 The residents of the target communities are predominantly smallholder farmers who are dependent on agricultural production for food security and generation of income.
-Some of the families belong to indigenous groups such as Creole, Wichis, Qom, Moqoit or Comleéc.
-In the indigenous communities of the Gran Chaco, it is usually the women who take care of home gardens and feeding their families.
-Men often move for weeks or months to other places in order to do occasional work on plantations or on construction sites.
-For this reason, local women are the best agents of change for an agroecological transformation of smallholder farms in the project area (estimated recipients: 68% women and 32% men).
+Some of the families belong to indigenous groups such as Creole, Wichis, Qom, Moqoit or Comleéc. as women are agents of change concerning climate change topics, the project specifically targets local women for an agroecologocial transformation.

 APPROACH AND ACTIVITIES